freeradical13/freeradical13.github.io/math.md

 * <code>√a / √b = √(a / b)</code>
 * <code>∜a = √(√a)</code>
 * The square root of a negative number is not a real number.
-* For odd order roots, there is exactly one root for every number n, even when n is negative.
+* For odd order roots, there is exactly one root for every number, even if it's negative.
-* For even order roots, there are exactly two roots for every positive number n and no roots for any negative number n.
+* For even order roots, there are exactly two roots for every positive number and no roots for any negative number.

 ## Algebra

 * An algebraic expression consists of one or more terms.
 A term without a variable is a constant term.
 A number that is multiplied by variables is called the coefficient of a term.
 * A polynomial is an expression in which each term is either a constant term or a product of a coefficient and one or more variables with positive integer exponents.
 * Terms that have the same set of variables with the same exponents are called like terms and may be added together by coefficients.
-* The degree of a term is the sum of the exponents of its variables.
+* The degree of a term is the sum of the exponents of its variables (after combining like terms).
 * To multiply two algebraic expressions, each term of the first expression is multiplied by each term of the second expression and the results are added.
 * <code>ca + cb = c(a + b)</code>
 * <code>ca − cb = c(a − b)</code>